 You can enhance your privacy when browsing and posting to this forum by using the free and open source Tor Browser and posting as a guest (using a fake e-mail address such as nobody@nowhere.com) or registering with a free, anonymous ProtonMail e-mail account.
 Registered users can exchange private messages with other registered users and receive notifications.

-In addition, check out our new (April 2022) and greatly improved chat server.
+In addition, check out our SimpleX Chat-based chat room.

 I'm glad this startled you as well George.
 I saw a real red flag pop up.
 Also, iPhones are assembled in China.
 Ask anyone in Hong Kong if they can be trusted.
 I think congressional hearings should result from this.
 It's very scary.